-set vrouter name_str max-routes number unset vrouter name_str max-routes max-routes Specifies the maximum number of routing entries allowed for this virtual router.
-By default, the maximum number of entries allowed for a virtual router depends upon the security device and the number of virtual routers configured on the device.
+set vrouter name\str max-routes number unset vrouter name\str max-routes max-routes Specifies the maximum number of routing entries allowed for this VR.
+By default, the maximum number of entries allowed for a VR depends upon the security device and the number of VRs configured on the device.

-set vrouter name name_str
+set vrouter name name\str

-name Specifies the name of a user-defined virtual router.
-Creating custom virtual routers is only supported on certain security devices and requires a vsys software key.
+name Specifies the name of a user-defined VR.
+Creating custom VRs is only supported on certain security devices and requires a vsys software key.